Hunt Guidelines and Hunt Recommendations Process

 Hunt Guidelines comments Jan 1-30 and AZGFD responses

-The Department’s big and small game program’s are responsible for this task and their mission is to protect and manage game wildlife populations and their habitats to maintain the natural diversity of Arizona, and to provide game wildlife oriented recreation opportunities for present and future generations.
-This is done by using science-based methods to assure wildlife is managed within the biological limits of each species, management strategies are also developed to consider social acceptability and responsibilities.
+The Department’s big and small game program’s are responsible for setting hunt guidelines, and their mission is to protect and manage game wildlife populations and their habitats to maintain the natural diversity of Arizona, and to provide game wildlife recreation opportunities for present and future generations.
+This is done by using science-based methods to assure wildlife is managed within the biological limits of each species.
+Management strategies are also developed to consider social acceptability and responsibilities.

 Public involvement is critical for two reasons.
 In North America, wildlife is held in the public’s trust and belongs to all citizens, unlike in other countries where access is restricted by financial or social class.
 Law regulates hunting and that too is a public process – both are core principles of the North American Wildlife Conservation Model, founded by hunters and conservationists more than 100 years ago.